WISDEM/WOMBAT/docs/examples/how_to.md

 An example data file provides the following definition in addition to the maintenance and failure definitions that were shown previously.
-The assumptions are based on the [H2 Integrate PEM electrolysis model](https://github.com/NREL/H2Integrate/blob/main/h2integrate/simulation/technologies/hydrogen/electrolysis/PEM_H2_LT_electrolyzer_Clusters.py) with CapEx and number of stacks being fabricated for example purposes.
+The assumptions are based on the [H2 Integrate PEM electrolysis model](https://github.com/NREL/H2Integrate/blob/main/h2integrate/simulation/technologies/hydrogen/electrolysis/PEM_H2_LT_electrolyzer_Clusters.py) with CapEx and number of stacks being arbitrarily chosen for example purposes.

 ```{code-block} yaml
 stack_capacity_kw: 1000